theolind/pymysensors/README.md

 GATEWAY.start()
 ```

-In the above example PyMysensors will call "event" whenever a node in the Mysensors network has been updated.
+In the above example pymysensors will call "event" whenever a node in the Mysensors network has been updated.
 The message passed to the callback handler has the following data:

 ```
 Message